colinsr/hugo/content/post/AWS_EC2.md

 Up until now we've been going over what some may consider boring.
 Permissions and Networking are not necessarily at the top of everyone's list of things they have queued up to learn.
 Well I have good news, we're going to have a pair of web servers running in EC2 by the time you finish reading this post.
 And all of that Permission and Networking knowledge is really going to pay off.

 A quick recap of what we did in the VPC post is in order.
-We created a new VPC, created two public subnets, created/attached an Internet Gateway to our VPC, created a new Route Table and added a route for all non-local traffic to pass through the IGW remembering of course to associate it to our public Subnets, added a new Network Access Control List with two ingress/egress rules - SSH from my IP and HTTP traffic over port 80 before associating it with our public Subnets,  then we created a Security Group and added the same inbound rules omitting the outbound since SGs are stateful.<br>
+We created a new VPC, created two public subnets, created/attached an Internet Gateway to our VPC, created a new Route Table and added a route for all non-local traffic to pass through the IGW remembering of course to associate it to our public Subnets, added a new Network Access Control List with the requisite ingress/egress rules - SSH from my IP and HTTP/S traffic over ports 80 & 443 as well as the ephemeral ports 32768-65535 before associating it with our public Subnets,  then we created a Security Group and added the same inbound rules omitting the outbound since SGs are stateful.<br>
 We certainly were busy.

-Picking up where we left off we're going to be creating 2 linux EC2 instances to act as web servers.
+Picking up where we left off we're going to be creating 2 Amazon linux EC2 instances to act as web servers.
 I'll walk through the process on the web server we deploy to our `public-1` Subnet and then you can rinse and repeat for the web server in the `public-2` subnet.

 ## What is an EC2 instance??
 AWS EC2 is just another one of the services that AWS provides.
 They are virtual servers, that can be scaled up (add more power) or scaled out (add more capacity) on demand and are able to run workloads on Linux or Windows Operating Systems.<br>
 The starting point for an EC2 instance is going to be the AMI or Amazon Machine Image.
 An AMI includes some of the OS level settings, root drives, additional drives attached to an instance, installed software/packages, as well as the Operating System itself.
-You can use an AMI provided by AWS, an AWS partner, or one of your own.
+You can use an AMI provided by AWS, any number of companies who provide their own AMIs in the Community Marketplace, or of course, one of your own.

 Next we have the Instance Type.
-AWS is a bit like Baskin Robbins in that they have so many flavors to choose from.
+AWS is a bit Baskin Robbins-ish in that they have so many flavors to choose from.
 Different Instance Types are suited for different workloads, sometimes you'll need to do a little testing to see what Instance Type will work best for you.<br>
 They can be broken down into these 5 broad categories:

 * General Purpose